dsohk/rancher-devsecops-workshop/docs/part-4.md

 ## 2. View Jenkins Pipeline Progess and Rancher Fleet - Continous Delivery in action.

-Just to set the context here, you may see slightly different progress/view, based on which stage of the pipeline you are.
+Just to set the context here, you may see slightly different progress/view, based on which stage of the pipeline.

 Below are sample display for your reference only.